npctat2021/MINFLUX_NPC_Tracking/README.md

 All MATLAB functions and scripts are commented and explained.
 For a quick demo of the workflow, run the demo.m script and follow the instruction below:

+The script will ask to load the sample NPC scaffold data.
+The data can be either the .mat format which can be the MINFLUX exported raw data, or alternatively it can be the .txt format data that being pre-processed with filterMinfluxData.m script.
+The pre-processing can filter the MINFLUX raw data by several attributes, and correct for refractive index mismatch-factor (RIMF).

+When the NPC data is successfully loaded.
+The demo script will perform a semi-automated clustering based on density-based scan.
+This is implemented via a MATLAB figure.
+Several buttons are created to facilitate additional functions such as manaul draw cluster that not correctly detected by density-based scan.
+It is essential to save the clustering result to MATLAB base workspace (by clicking on the "SAVE" button) for further steps.

+Then for each cluster, we run a set of the following steps:
+ - fit cylinder;
+ - fitler cluster;
+ - fit circle and remove outlier;
+ - analyzing corner angles and rotate clusters to reference axis;
+ - merge the clusters together, to create a final NPC template;